-The screw in studs
+The screw-in studs

-You’ll also see these screw in studs sold as bag feet, and yes these can look really nice.
-They are usually of much better quality than the ones with prongs, have a great shine and are more hard wearing.
-However, they don’t have the same long prongs, just a small screw and therefore cannot be used with a very thick base.
+You'll also see these screw-in studs sold as bag feet, and yes these can look really nice.
+They are usually of much better quality than the ones with prongs, have a great shine, and are more hard-wearing.
+However, they don't have the same long prongs, just a small screw, and therefore cannot be used with a very thick base.

 Turn the screw to tighten and your swanky foot is completed.
 Repeat for the others.

-These screw in studs can be used in other ways on your way, not just as feet.
-If you look closely at the Zipper Top Tote bag, it uses ready made handles, but see how those handles have studs on them – looks nice right.
-We can use the screw in studs on our own handles too.
+These screw-in studs can be used in other ways on your way, not just as feet.
+If you look closely at the Zipper Top Tote bag, it uses ready-made handles, but see how those handles have studs on them – looks nice right.
+We can use the screw-in studs on our own handles too.

-Here’s an example of a regular fabric handle which has been given a bit of pizzazz with a stud pushed through and secured on the back.
+Here's an example of a regular fabric handle that has been given a bit of pizzazz with a stud pushed through and secured on the back.
 Looks good with vinyl and leather handles too.
-These studs look great as a design feature on your bags and don’t just have to be hidden on the bottom as bag feet.
+These studs look great as a design feature on your bags and don't just have to be hidden on the bottom as bag feet.